 The average annual temperature is around 25ºC with little variation throughout the year (annual minimum about 22ºC, annual maximum about 28ºC).
 However, just before the start of the rainy season, maximum temperatures may rise to more than 38ºC.
 January is the coolest month, April is the warmest.

 Typhoons and tropical cyclones that often devastate coastal Vietnam rarely cause damages in Cambodia.
 The total annual rainfall average is between 1000 and 1500 mm.
 The heaviest amounts of rain fall in the southern, coastal areas and in the mountainous northeast.
 In Phnom Penh and Seam Reap, it almost never rains all day, such a pattern would be exceptional.
 During the rainy season, it is normal to have a heavy thunderstorm of about one hour in late afternoon, while the rest of the day is sunny and dry.
 However, on the south coast it can rain days on end during the monsoon season.

 Precipitation and Temperatures

 Underneath you see charts of average annual precipitation and temperatures in Cambodia’s capital Phnom Penh.
-For actual weather conditions and an outlook for the next five days, we have an extensive lweather page with forecasts for no less than 18 cities and twons in Cambodia.
+For actual weather conditions and an outlook for the next five days, we have an extensive weather page with forecasts for no less than 18 cities and towns in Cambodia.
 A different actual weather and forecast is on the Phnom Penh weather page.